 Technical Information

-Primary development tool: Visual Studio 2010
+Primary development tool: Microsoft Visual Studio Community Edition

 user interface, one class library project containing all of the data access code

-projects dealing with member administration and notification and two Windows Forms
+projects dealing with member administration and notification and the business cards and membership card applications.

 River level information is obtained from web services provided by the USGS and reformatted